drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 <a name="about"></a>
 ### About the INA and other contents of this repository:

-In this repository we provide cad files and software codes to make and operate an up-to-date instrumentation amplifier (INA) that can accommodate 10Mohm impedances with 16 bit precision at 1MSPS.
+In this repository we provide cad files and software source codes to make and operate an up-to-date instrumentation amplifier (INA) that can accommodate 10Mohm impedances with 16 bit precision at 1MSPS.
 The host interface is a simple convert (CNVST) signal and SPI.
 Asserting the "CNVST" line initiates conversion to digital and after 700 nsecs, with CNVST low, a 16 bit SPI transfer retrieves the data.